 If you happen to be interested on using the Japanese website, /u/ein_myria has made a guide on using it.
 Remember you must have a Tenso account to ship overseas.
 Here is a machine translator to write your name.

-If you have an account, you can enter weekly lotteries for bonus points on your orders.
-Likewise, they will give you 500 bonus points to use on the month of your birthday.
+As mentioned before, if you have an account, you can enter weekly lotteries for bonus points on your orders.
+They will also give you 500 bonus points to use on the month of your birthday.
 1 bonus point = ¥1.

 International Website Guide

 Step 1: Go to A!Smart and choose your language (any other than Japanese).

 If you plan to order regularly, I would advise creating an account, so that shipping, payment, and your THE OTHER ONE login details, is saved for future purchases.

 Note: If you do not have a THE OTHER ONE – DIGITAL GALLERY account, there are some things that you cannot order.
 If want to become a THE OTHER ONE member, follow this guide.

 Try adding items to your cart, and if it does not ask for a THE OTHER ONE login, it’s ok to buy without being a member.

 Step 2.3: Once it loads, it may give an “ATTENTION” pop-up, dismiss it.
 Check that you have the correct amount of items in the cart, and then click on “Proceed to Check Out”.